tech-n-code/tech-n-code/README.md

 ## Hi there 👋 My name is Will Franceschini.

-I am a junior full-stack software developer with a CS undergraduate degree, post-graduate degrees in Science & Technology Intelligence and Information Technology Management, an active TS/SCI clearance, active CISSP certification, and recently retired Military Intelligence Army Officer.
+I am a full-stack software developer with a CS undergraduate degree, post-graduate degrees in Science & Technology Intelligence and Information Technology Management, an active TS/SCI clearance, active CISSP certification, and recently retired Military Intelligence Army Officer.
 Passionate about intuitive tools for data analytics, visualization, and smart decision-making.

 ## Tech Stack